 I believe every one of us has this feeling from time to time and this one particular day I was with my Mom shopping at a local nursery.
 Something we’ve loved doing for many years.
 While taking in all the eye candy (plants) I spotted a wooden box with some succulents in them.

 Yup!
 There went my mind!
-The ones we saw were distressed painted and I had my heart set on bare wood instead for this project.
-I wanted my planter box to have a distressed feel, not perfect, with Character!
+The ones we saw were distressed painted and I had my heart set on bare wood instead of this project.
+I wanted my succulent planter box to have a distressed feel, not perfect, with Character!

 Come see how I built the Succulent Planter Box with a Drawer Pull.
 It’s super easy and another budget friendly project.

 ♥ Special shout out to my Gary who helped me with this project from beginning till the end.
 Here’s to many future projects together! ♥

 - Random Orbital Sander or Sand Paper/Sanding block

 With either an Electric Sander (Easy) or by hand (Difficult) sand Front, Back and Sides of fence board until desired finish is achieved.